Relief & Development

 Children, Families and Alternate Care

 Children have a right to grow up in a family where they enjoy the consistent care and love of parents.
 Where this happens children have the best chance of thriving.
-This is a biblical idea and also affirmed by the declaration of human rights.
+This is a biblical idea and also affirmed by the UN Declaration of the Rights of the Child.
 GMP seeks the best possible situation for children in the programmes it supports.
 Read more.

 Global Mission Partners is accredited by the Department of Foreign Affairs and Trade of the Australian Government.
-This accreditation requires a high standard of rigour in development projects conducted by COCOA.
+This accreditation requires a high standard of rigour in design, managing and reporting on development projects conducted by COCOA.
 It also gives GMP access to some funding streams, in particular the Australian Non-Government Organisation Cooperation Program.